kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

 =================

 Viewflow frontend speeds up flow UI development as quickly as django admin does for the CRUD.
-Frontend provide ready you use html/css theme based on material design, and flow list and action views.
-In order to start using it, you need only :doc:`turn it on <viewflow_frontend>` and register a flow.
+Frontend provide ready you use HTML/CSS theme based on material design, and flow list and action views.
+To start using it, you need only :doc:`turn it on <viewflow_frontend>` and register a flow.

 .. code-block:: python